Ulcerative colitis: Extraintestinal manifestations and complications

 UC is characterized by immune dysregulation and systemic inflammation, which may result in symptoms and complications outside the colon.
 Commonly affected organs include: eyes, joints, skin, and liver.
 The frequency of such extraintestinal manifestations has been reported as between 6 and 47%.

 Aphthous ulcers involving the tongue, lips, palate, and pharynx.

 Pyoderma gangrenosum with large ulcerations affecting the back.

 UC may affect the mouth.
 About 8% of individuals with UC develop oral manifestations.
 The two most common oral manifestations are aphthous stomatitis and angular cheilitis.
 Aphthous stomatitis is characterized by ulcers in the mouth, which are benign, noncontagious, and often recurrent.
-Angular chelitis is characterized by redness at the corners of the mouth, which may include painful sores or breaks in the skin.
+Angular cheilitis is characterized by redness at the corners of the mouth, which may include painful sores or breaks in the skin.
 Very rarely, benign pustules may occur in the mouth (pyostomatitis vegetans).

 UC may affect the eyes, manifesting in scleritis, iritis, and conjunctivitis.
 Patients may be asymptomatic or experience redness, burning, or itching in the eyes.
 Inflammation may occur in the interior portion of the eye, leading to uveitis and iritis.
 Uveitis can cause blurred vision and eye pain, especially when exposed to light (photophobia).
 Untreated, uveitis can lead to permanent vision loss.
 Inflammation may also involve the white part of the eye (sclera) or the overlying connective tissue (episclera), causing conditions called scleritis and episcleritis.
 Ulcerative colitis is most commonly associated with uveitis and episcleritis.

-UC may cause several joint manifestations, including a type of rheumatologic disease known as seronegative arthritis, which may affect few large joints (oligoarthritis), the vertebra (ankylosing spondylitis) or several small joints of the hands and feet (peripheral arthritis).
+UC may cause several joint manifestations, including a type of rheumatologic disease known as seronegative arthritis, which may affect a few large joints (oligoarthritis), the vertebra (ankylosing spondylitis), or several small joints of the hands and feet (peripheral arthritis).
 Often the insertion site where muscle attaches to bone (entheses) becomes inflamed (enthesitis).
 Inflammation may affect the sacroiliac joint (sacroiliitis).
 It is estimated that around 50% of IBD patients suffer from migratory arthritis.
 Synovitis, or inflammation of the synovial fluid surrounding a joint, can occur for months and recur in later times, but usually does not erode the joint.
 The symptoms of arthritis include joint pain, swelling, and effusion, and often lead to significant morbidity.
 Ankylosing spondylitis and sacroilitis usually occur independently of bowel disease activity in UC.